All Episodes

 These guys are fighting against the ally of George W. Bush, and we hate Bush.

-And it's gonna be real.
+And it's going to be real.

 If these guys keep talking about their anti-Semitism, why we might have to think about treating them 10% as tough as we did Mel Gibson.